The Multiselect Dropdown plugin creates a new input form that allows users to select multiple items from a static or dynamic dropdown list of options.

 This is the default value displayed in the dropdown menu.
 It should be of the same type as the type of content defined in 'Type of choices.'

 This checkbox allows users to enter their own items into the list of selections if their desired selection isn't found by typing in the input field and hitting return when they are done.
-This option is only available when the Choices style is set to Dynamic choices.
+This option is only available when the Choices style is set to Static choices.

 This checkbox will set whether or not spaces are allowed in the new entry if the user is allowed to enter new items.
 If this checkbox is not selected and the user tries to add a space while typing, the text entered before the space will be removed.